ZeroAfro/Portfolio/Coding/Python/General Python Projects/Weight Loss Calculator/README.md

 - 📅 Input multiple weeks of TDEE data (minimum 2 weeks)
 - 🎯 Choose a weight loss goal: 1 or 2 pounds per week
-- ✅ Validates all inputs (no zero, negative, or non-integer values allowed)
+- ✅ Validates inputs (no zero, negative, or non-integer values allowed)
 - 🧮 Calculates average TDEE and subtracts 500 or 1000 calories depending on goal
+- ⚠️ Warns user if the calculated calorie intake drops below 1200/day
 - 🔄 Type `q` at any prompt to quit the program immediately
 - 🧪 Debug logging included for tracing program flow and troubleshooting